11 Ways to Improve Your Complexion in Just One Day

 A healthy diet is a must—and that means limiting your sugar intake.
 “Processed sugar glycates the collagen, which stiffens and ages it,” says board-certified dermatologist Debra Jaliman, MD.
 “It’s best to eat a lot of fruits and vegetables with a high concentration of vitamins, minerals, and antioxidants.
 Find out the 30 healthiest foods you should be eating for skin and total-body health.

 If you do one single thing to get brighter, clearer skin, you should exfoliate.
 Exfoliation promotes cell turnover, unclogs pores, and helps skin look more radiant.
 Try a gentle daily scrub or a chemical exfoliant, such as glycolic acid.
 Different skin types will react differently.
 For sensitive skin, you may want to exfoliate less often, whereas oily complexions will do better with more frequent exfoliation.
-Talk to your dermatologist to determine which formulas are right for you and how frequently to use them.
+Talk to your dermatologist to determine which formulas are right for you and how often you should exfoliate your face.
 (Do you know the many skin care benefits of sulfur?
 Hint: One is exfoliating.)

 Drink green tea